ir-engine/ir-engine/README.md

 ## Popular features
 - The perfect solution for everything from spatial websites to metaverse meetups to blockchain gaming
 - Includes a self-deployable platform, UI, worlds, avatars, and games
-- Or create your own!
-Fully customizable for any kind of game, social experience, event or spatial web app
+- Fully customizable for any kind of game, social experience, event or spatial web app
 - User management, avatars and inventory with optional blockchain integration (see our Blockchain-in-a-Box repo)
+- Social features like chat, groups, friends, blocking and moderation
+- Complete world editing and administration
 - 2D, 3D and XR Avatars with full inverse kinematics and facial expressions
 - Fully networked physics using PhysX compiled to wasm
 - Voice and video over WebRTC